-The estimated total escapement of fall Chinook salmon to the Hanford Reach in 2016 was 116,388 fish.
-This is substantially higher than mean historic abundances.
-The historical mean and median escapement for 1991 through 2016 is 73,550 and 55,208 fish, respectively.
+The estimated total escapement of fall Chinook salmon to the Hanford Reach in 2017 was 73,759 fish.
+This is similar to the mean abundances of the past few decades.
+The mean and median escapement for 1991 through 2017 was 75,146 and 57,710 fish, respectively.

-The 2016 returns to PRH volunteer trap totaled 28,786 fall Chinook salmon.
-A total of 4,324 fish that returned to the volunteer trap at PRH were ponded at the hatchery for broodstock.
-An additional 247 fish were ponded from the Angler Broodstock Collection (ABC) fishery and 366 fish were ponded from Priest Rapids Dam Off-Ladder-Adult-Fish-Trap (OLAFT) in an effort to increase the number of natural-origin broodstock.
-In total, 4,938 fish were spawned to meet egg-take goals for multiple hatchery programs.
-Most of the fish that were surplus to broodstock needs were provided to food-banks and tribes for consumption.
+The 2017 returns to PRH volunteer trap totaled 17,812 fall Chinook salmon.
+A total of 4,511 fish that returned to the volunteer trap at PRH were ponded at the hatchery for broodstock.
+An additional 348 fish from the Angler Broodstock Collection (ABC) fishery and 809 fish from Priest Rapids Dam Off-Ladder-Adult-Fish-Trap (OLAFT) were included in the broodstock in an effort to increase the number of natural-origin broodstock.
+In total, 5,668 fish were spawned to meet egg-take goals for multiple hatchery programs.
+The majority of the fish that were surplus to broodstock needs were provided to food-banks and tribes for consumption in recent years.

 There were a number of similarities and differences of hatchery and natural origin fall Chinook salmon.
 The hatchery origin fish appeared to return at a younger age than natural origin fish.
 It appears that age-2 and 3 hatchery origin fish tend to be larger than natural origin fish of the same age.
-Likewise, age-4 and 5 natural origin fish tend to be larger than their hatchery origin counterparts The number of eggs, egg size, and egg mass produced by hatchery and natural origin females of similar length was similar.
-With the exception of one year, egg retention in female carcasses in the Hanford Reach has been low.
+Likewise, age-4 and 5 natural origin fish tend to be larger than their hatchery origin counterparts.
+The number of eggs, egg size, and egg mass produced by hatchery and natural origin females of similar length was similar.
+With the exception of one year (2013), egg retention in female carcasses in the Hanford Reach has been low.